Also, download other ArmyADP.com Apps like PMCS, AR 670-1 and the ADP/ADRP subjects study guide.

 5. threats of poor job evaluation for refusing sexual advances

-37. Q.Para 7-6 What are some third party examples of what can happen when a person submits to Sexual Harassment and a Sexual Relationship occurs?
+37. Q.Para 7-6 What are three third party examples of what can happen when a person submits to sexual harassment and a sexual relationship occurs?

 A: 1. allegations of sexual favoritism